godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 state ``Idle_unarmed``, we can only transition to ``Knife_equip``, ``Pistol_equip``, ``Rifle_equip``, and
 ``Idle_unarmed``.

-If we try to transition to a state that is not included in the possible transitions states for the state we are in, then we get a warning message and the animation does not change.
+If we try to transition to a state that is not included in the possible transition states for the state we are in, then we get a warning message and the animation does not change.
 We can also automatically transition from some states into others, as will be explained further below in ``animation_ended``